 Udupi is a town on the west coast of India and is situated in the state of Karnataka.

 Udupi is associated with Lord Krishna just as Puri is identified with Lord Jagannath or Mount Kailash with Lord Shiva.
 But it is interesting to note that Krishna has been residing here from the thirteenth century.
 Before that, Udupi was a holy place where two other temples of Lord Ananteshwara and Lord Chandramouleeswara existed (which still exist).
-Both are Shiva temples and people from far and near came to visit these temples as they do even today.
+People from far and near came to visit these temples as they do even today.
 But how Krishna came to reside in Udupi is an interesting story.

 Madhyageha Bhatta and his wife Vedavathi were a childless couple belonging to a village, eight miles away from Udupi.
 Bhatta was an ardent devotee of the Lord Anantheshwara and used to travel every day from his village to Udupi to pray for a child to continue his lineage.
 This was going on for twelve years.